GerHobbelt/pylene/doc/source/tutorial/installation.rst

 Installation
 ------------

 In this part, we present 3 ways to set up the library.
-The two first ones are dedicated to the consumption of the library while the third one aims to develop in the library.
+The first two ones aimed at a user wishing to consume the library in his project whereas the third one is aimed at a contributor wishing to work in the library itself.

 Preliminaries (in all cases)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The library relies on the `Conan <https://conan.io/>`_ package manager and the `CMake <https://cmake.org>`_ build system generator.
 In this way, the first prerequisite is to install Conan.
-To this aim, use the `pip
-<https://pip.pypa.io>`_ package installer this way
+For this, just use the `pip <https://pip.pypa.io>`_ package installer this way

 .. code-block:: bash